Development

 We have worked with the UN Development Programme on two occasions — once in collaboration with the Government of Japan for the construction of a bridge in South Idjwi and we are currently working in collaboration with the UNDP and the Swiss Cooperation on our hydroelectricity generation project.
 A recent visit from the UNDP with delegates from 8 African countries along with delegates from the UN in Switzerland, France and the USA, reaffirmed the capacity of PROLASA to execute various projects.
 They visited the industrial campus of PROLASA where the hydroelectricity that we generate is used to operate the following industries: woodworking shop, water purification and bottling plant, fruit juice production and bottling, chicken hatchery, chicken husbandry, plants oils production, soap production, tilapia farming, etc. These projects are providing employment for members of the community, a market for various agricultural products and they are building some sustainable development on the Island of Idjwi.

-To date we have established and built the following infrastructure: The MUHETO, MEMA health centres and the KATOYI 2 health post in the MASISI regions; The KASHEBERE Health Centre in the KIROTCHE; The PROLASA GOMA Hospital Centre in the Goma ; The Idjwi University Clinic in the Idjwi health zone; The buildings of the PROLASA Institute in Idjwi, the La Sagesse 2 Institute in MUGUNGA in the commune of KARISIMBI,and the Kindergarten and Primary School of PROLASA in the PATMOS Children’s Village.
+To date we have established and built the following infrastructure: The MUHETO, MEMA health centres and the KATOYI 2 health post in the MASISI regions; The KASHEBERE Health Centre in the KIROTCHEThe Idjwi Medical Centre in the Idjwi health zone; The buildings of the PROLASA Institute in Idjwi, the La Sagesse 2 Institute in MUGUNGA in the commune of KARISIMBI,and the Kindergarten and Primary School of PROLASA in the PATMOS Children’s Village.

 Kalenge Industrial Campus